-For this reason, we regularly conduct questionnaire surveys targeting the suppliers of Mitsui and its subsidiaries to confirm (1) the status of their adherence to our Supply Chain CSR Policy, and (2) whether they have CSR policies related to such areas as "human rights and labor practices", " health and safety", "business ethics", and "environmental management".
+For this reason, we regularly conduct questionnaire surveys targeting the suppliers of Mitsui and its subsidiaries to confirm (1) the status of their adherence to our Supply Chain CSR Policy, and (2) whether they have CSR policies related to such areas as "human rights and labor practices", "health and safety", "business ethics", and "environmental management".

 In the fiscal year ended March 2012, Mitsui conducted supplier questionnaire surveys for coffee, cocoa, and other agricultural products (39 companies), as well as for consumer products such as apparel (153 companies).
-In the fiscal year ended March 2015, as part of a new initiative, we selected our main suppliers from all our business domains for the survey (72 suppliers in the fiscal year ended March 2016, 50 suppliers in the fiscal year ended March 2017, and 68 suppliers in the fiscal year ended March 2018).
+In the fiscal year ended March 2015, as part of a new initiative, we selected our main suppliers from all our business domains for the survey (72 suppliers in the fiscal year ended March 2015, 39 suppliers in the fiscal year ended March 2016, 50 suppliers in the fiscal year ended March 2017 and 68 suppliers in the fiscal year ended March 2018).